slidevjs/slidev/docs/features/slot-sugar.md

 # Left

-This shows on the left
+This is shown on the left

 </template>
 <template v-slot:right>

 # Right

-This shows on the right
+This is shown on the right

 </template>
 ```